VoelDani/VoelDani/README.md

-- 👋 Hi, I’m @VoelDani Gamer, Headhunter and Martial Arts Fan.
+- 👋 Hi, I’m @VoelDani Gamer, Recruiter and Martial Arts Fan.
 Always with full speed and sometimes with Volbeat.
 - 👀 I’m interested in connecting with people who are interested in finding their perfect-job-fit
 - 📫 How to reach me: d.abidi@searchperfect.de